Oluvico007/Oluvico007/README.md

 - 👋 Hi there, my name is Victor

-- 👋 I'm a Data, Business Intelligence Analyst and Machine Learning
+- 👋 I'm a Data, Business Intelligence Analyst and Machine Learning Expert

 - 👋 I'm interested in Data Analytics, Data Science and Data Engineering.